hoapple/machine_write_detection/README.md

-All of our explorations and comparisons of models can be found in `\notebook\` directory Our final model: `Final prediction` part in `\notebook\MLP_final.ipynb`
+All of our explorations and comparisons of models can be found in `\notebook\` directory Our final model: `Final prediction` part in `\notebook\MLP_final.ipynb` The `requirement.txt` contains the environment to run the scripts.
+User can use `pip install -r requirements.txt` command to install all of the Python modules and packages listed in the requirements.txt file.